Updated for the 2022 season regarding red flags on 21st March 2022.

 Red and Yellow Stripes

-This is the surface flag and it means that the surface grip is affected by something other than rain.
+This is the surface flag and it means that the surface grip is affected by something other than rain (oil, gravel, grass or other debris).
+This flag must be shown waved at the flag marshal post.

 White with Red ‘X’ & Red and Yellow Striped Flag Together